sandcastle/Stored/README.md

 Stored
 ======

-A light weight data store for storing entities with for unit of work.
+A light weight data store for storing entities with support for unit of work.

 There are currently 2 supported providers in-memory (really fast) and Postgres.